KETU

-KETU (1120 AM) is a commercial radio station licensed to Catoosa, Oklahoma, and serving the Tulsa metropolitan area.
-The station broadcasts a Spanish adult contemporary radio format and is owned by Antonio Perez, through licensee Radio Las Americas Arkansas, LLC.
+KETU (1120 AM) is a commercial radio station licensed to Catoosa, Oklahoma, United States, and serving the Tulsa metropolitan area.
+The station broadcasts a Spanish adult contemporary format and is owned by Antonio Perez, through licensee Radio Las Americas Arkansas, LLC.

-KETU is a daytimer station.
-It is powered at 10,000 watts by day and 7,000 watts during critical hours.
-Because 1120 AM is a clear channel frequency reserved for KMOX in St. Louis, KETU must go off the air at night to avoid interference.
-The station uses a directional antenna with a two-tower array.
 The transmitter is on East 106 Street at North 14th Avenue in Sperry.
 Programming is heard around the clock on 250-watt FM translator K250BN at 97.9 MHz in Tulsa.